 - Proper biosecurity between birds of different ages on your property--older birds have different levels of natural pathogens or immunities and if hands aren't washed between birds, that can be transmitted between flocks.
 I recommend always starting with the younger (and if different species, start with the less domesticated) birds first, and working your way up in age when doing your chicken rounds.

 - Birds from different sources should be raised separately until 6-8 weeks of age, and then acclimated to each other over time.
-Because they had different mother's and hatched in different locations, they have different immunities from the get-go and you need to wait until they are mature enough to build up their own resistance to expose them to something they have no immunity to.
+Because they had different mothers and hatched in different locations, they have different immunities from the get-go and you need to wait until they are mature enough to build up their own resistance before exposing them to something they have no immunity to.

 - Chilled or weak upon arrival?
 If your chicks arrive chilled, do not try to save them with food or water until they are warmed up.
 Warm their environment up to 105 degrees for a few hours to get their internal body temperature where it needs to be.
 Once they are warm enough, they will access food and water on their own.
 By forcing food or water into a chick that is chilled, you will be doing more harm than good.

-- Brooder location: Your brooder should always be kept in a stable climate controlled environment free of drafts.
+- Brooder location: your brooder should always be kept in a stable, climate-controlled environment free of drafts.
 A barn or unheated garage is not conducive to a stable temperature 24 hours a day.
-Overnight losses is a telltale sign that your chicks are getting too cold at night when the outside temperatures drop and are pilling to keep warm, smothering the chicks on the bottom.
+Overnight losses are a telltale sign that your chicks are getting too cold at night.
+When the outside temperatures drop at night, chicks pile on top of each other to keep warm, smothering chicks at the bottom of the pile.

 - What are your chicks eating?
 Make sure you are feeding your chicks an appropriate protein level feed designed for their age.
 While supplements are fine, they are not nutritionally complete to be a sole food source.

-- Pasty Butt: Check your chicks bottoms!
-If they have an accumulation of poop, they won't be able to continue to poop because they vent is blocked.
-If they can't poop, they will die.
-Pasty butt is easy to treat by gently removing the buildup with a warm washcloth.
-Pasty butt is a sign of stress -- check your temperature, overcrowding, fluctuations, etc., that could be stressing your chicks out.
+- Pasty Butt: Check each chick's bottom!
+If a chick has an accumulation of poop blocking the vent, it will not be able to continue to poop.
+This blockage, known as pasty butt, will cause a chick to die if not corrected but is easy to treat by gently removing the buildup with a warm, moist washcloth.
+Pasty butt is a sign of stress - check the brooder for overcrowding, correct temperature and fluctuations, etc., that could be stressing the chicks.